hogbergmarkus/4-paws/README.md

 #### Footprints image

-- On the main page is an image of a dogs footprints across the screen, this should provide some enjoyment and a visual break from all the text.
+- On the main page, on small screens, is an image of a dogs footprints across the screen, this should provide some enjoyment and a visual break from all the text.
-- On larger screens, the image is placed above the footer instead, this is because it looked out of place in the middle of the screen, on large screens.
+- On larger screens, the image is placed above the footer instead, this is because it looked out of place in the middle of the screen.

 ![Footprints screenshot 1](documentation/screenshots/footprint-1-screenshot.png)